| Webalizer

 it should be used simply as a rough guage as to the number

+of visitors to your server.
 Visits occur when some remote site makes

 a request for a page on your server for the first time.